 It was after leaving the Thieme camp that I was introduced to the writings of J. C. O’Hair.
 Amazingly, a man who died over 50 years ago gave me my first glimpse at "right division".
 Mr. O’Hair didn’t have all the answers, but from what he wrote I was able to put it all together through the mentoring of God the Holy Spirit.
 So, from the Mid-Acts Dispensationalists, I learned how to rightly divide the word of truth.
 The ability to "rightly divide" finally provided the answers to those biblical questions that had confounded me for much of my life.
 Consequently, I am the sum total of those who taught me and I truly believe that my background with these three groups of people gives me a distinct advantage in depth and ability to understanding Bible doctrine.

 During the time I was studying the writings of Mr. O’Hair, my son, Daniel, telephoned.
 “Dad,” he asked, "remember me telling you about those writings of J. C. O’Hair on the web?
 Remember me saying it was probably nothing we would be interested in?
+I misspoke.
 You need to read his material.
 I’ve never heard anything like it before in my life.”
 I answered, “Yes, I know.
 I’ve been reading it too and he’s right about most of what he says.”
 That was about the time Daniel also left the Thiemites.
 I find it amazing that through independent study my son, my wife and I all came to the knowledge of how to rightly divide the word of truth at the same time and did so without influencing one another.

 The Mechanics of Right Division: